DuncanFaulkner/DuncanFaulkner/README.md

 In the last couple of years I've written posts on Angular, Angular Material and Angular Flex-Layout (see top five latest posts below), there are more posts on [anglebrackets][website].

-I recently completed the Level 2 Certified Angular Program, I am also an MCP, MCSD, MCAD.Net, AZ-900 and was also a Microsoft Silver Partner for ISV, I'm currently studying for the DP-900.
+I recently completed the Level 2 Certified Angular Program, I am also an MCP, MCSD, MCAD.Net, AZ-900, DP-900 and was also a Microsoft Silver Partner for ISV.

 <!-- # Sponsorship Data (Per/Month in USD)